Skip to content

 Dijon (15 km (20 minutes)), Côte-d'Or

 Château Arcelot in Bourgogne-Franche-Comté near Dijon sits within reach of Côte d'Or climat producers.
 Sleeps up to 32 guests on-site across restored bedrooms (bedroom count not in source data; confirm at booking).
-Reach via Dijon TGV in 1h25 from Paris Gare de Lyon plus a 20-minute drive; the closest property on the page to Dijon proper.
-Côte de Nuits climat producers within 20-30 minutes; the Dijon-direct position is operationally simpler for international guest arrivals than mid-region or Yonne properties.
+Reach via Dijon TGV in 1h25 from Paris Gare de Lyon plus a 20-minute drive, with Dijon proper close at hand.
+Côte de Nuits climat producers sit within 20-30 minutes, and the Dijon-direct position keeps international guest arrivals simple.

 Why We Love It